simdjson/simdjson_experiments_vldb2019/README.md

 The experimental results are in the `result` directory.
 The code for the experiments is in the `experiments` directory.

 There is a distinct directory called `analysis` that contain the scripts processing the resutlts from the `result` directory.
+The analysis scripts have dependencies: python, pandas, gnuplot.

 ## Requirements